jackplus-xyz/player-one.nvim/README.md

 ## Quickstart

-1. Install with your favorite package manager:
+1. Install with a plugin manager of your choice.

 2. Restart NeoVim and you should now hear: